Couples Therapy for Parents

 I understand how disorienting it can feel when the decision to build a family together — one that was supposed to bring you closer — starts to feel like the thing pulling you apart.
 Couples navigating parenting challenges often come to me feeling depleted, unseen, and shocked by how much has changed between them.
 The arguments about discipline and routines on the surface, the deeper hurt of feeling like your partner doesn't have your back underneath.
 The loneliness of lying next to someone at night and feeling further away from them than you ever have.
 Whether you're in the thick of the early years, navigating a child's diagnosis, or realizing that somewhere between the school runs and the bedtime battles you lost each other — therapy offers a space to slow down, be honest, and find your way back to the partnership that started all of this.

 I have expertise working with couples navigating the transition into parenthood and the identity shifts that come with it, including the grief that can accompany losing the relationship you had before children arrived.
-I also specialize in working with parents of children with special needs or complex diagnoses, couples facing fertility struggles and the toll that journey takes on a relationship, and families navigating blended family dynamics, interracial parenting, and raising children across different cultural backgrounds.
+I also specialize in working with parents of children with special needs or complex diagnoses, parents themselves with chronic health issues, couples facing fertility struggles and the toll that journey takes on a relationship, and families navigating blended family dynamics, interracial parenting, and raising children from different cultural backgrounds.
 Read More About Me Here

 About Vernee Brooks, LPC, LMHC